 Using Google Analytics to Improve Your Business with SkaDate Dating Software

-Analysis – a key element to success for any business, and especially so for e-commerce.
+Analysis is a key element to success for any business, especially for e-commerce.
 No matter what you do, always keep tabs on the numbers – there’s just no growth without it.
 You best friend in this area is Google Analytics.
 So let’s talk about a few basic things that will totally help you and your dating site in the future.

 SkaDate iOS and Android mobile dating apps have a similar tool in Flurry Analytics by Yahoo.
 The integration process is quite accessible, but if you purchased one of our solutions that included apps, we’ll do all the work for you anyway.
 Just let us know you want app analytics enabled and we’ll do the rest.

 Back to Google Analytics.
 What it does is track your website traffic and reports back to you with a myriad of different metrics and data points, depending on chosen parameters.
 These reports are extremely flexible and the level of complexity of what you want to see is totally up to you.
 The system is so deep that the scope of its capabilities for online business is virtually unlimited, sort of like Photoshop for a professional designer.

 As already mentioned, the base of all analytics is comprised of metrics and dimensions.
 The latter is the actual data that we want to analyze.
 This includes traffic sources, geo-location of your visitors, your site’s landing pages, etc. While metrics are the quantitative or comparative values applied to specific dimensions.
 For example the number of sessions, bounce rates, the percentage of new visits or the average session duration.

 In total there are over one hundred various metrics and dimensions.
 Meaning you are able to get practically any data you want with all sorts of variables and comparisons.

 Which metrics are most valuable at initial stages?

 Sessions – the number of visits your site gets.